 - The cache should not store anything about the client request or server response.

-- No transformations or conversions should made to the resource.
+- No transformations or conversions should be made to the resource.
 The Content-Encoding, Content-Range, Content-Type headers must not be modified by a proxy.
 A non- transparent proxy might, for example, convert between image formats in order to save cache space or to reduce the amount of traffic on a slow link.
 The

 no-transformdirective disallows this.

 To turn off caching, you can send the following response header.
 In addition, see also the

 Cache-Control: no-cache, no-store, must-revalidate